iScottMark/Rebuild-the-Algorithms-in-one-Paper-of-Professor-Liu/README.md

 # Rebuild the Algorithms in one Paper of Professor Liu

 * Purpose
-\nThe purpose of this repository is to Rebuild the Algorithms in a Professor Liu's Paper -- 'A Hierachical Approach for Rain or Snow Romving in a Single Color Image'
+  The purpose of this repository is to Rebuild the Algorithms in a Professor Liu's Paper -- 'A Hierachical Approach for Rain or Snow Romving in a Single Color Image'

 * Description
-\nUPDATING
+  UPDATING